Proverbs starting with letter Y

 You cannot run with the hare and hunt with the hounds

-Figuratively, 'running with hare and hunting with the hounds' is the deceitful behaviour of one who fights of one who fights on one side and gives secret help to the other side.
-Terms for these...
+Figuratively, 'running with hare and hunting with the hounds' is the deceitful behaviour of one who fights of one who fights on one side and...
 Read more →

 You cannot put old heads on young shoulders